Long queues greet Apple's iPhone 5 in Sydney

 Apple plans to sell the new phone in 100 countries by the end of the year.

-Influential reviewer Walt Mossberg labelled it the best smartphone on the market but criticized the mapping application.
+Influential reviewer Walt Mossberg labeled it the best smartphone on the market but criticized the mapping application.

 The latest iPhone comes as competition in the smartphone market has reached a fever pitch with Apple up against phones that run on Google Inc's Android software.
 Android has become the most-used mobile operating system in the world, while Apple's key supplier and rival, Samsung Electronics, has taken the lead in smartphone sales.